RobotWorkshop/OpenCVSentrygun/README.md

 # OpenCVSentrygun
 A Nerf sentry gun with machine vision based on Open CV.

-A Servo controls the pitch and pan.
+Two Servos control the pitch and pan.
 Machine vision achieved with Raspberry Pi 3b and Pi camera module.
-The firing mechanism consists of two dc spinner motors for propulsion and a servo "firing pin".
+The firing mechanism consists of two dc spinner motors for propulsion and a servo "firing pin" and an Adafruit PCA9685 16-Channel Servo Driver.

 # BOM

-Pan Stepper: 1x M94SP-2K
+Pan Stepper: 1x MG995

 Pitch Servo: 1x MG995